Diners (music)

-Diners is the stage name of guitar pop musician Blue Broderick.
+Diners is the stage name of guitar pop musician Blue Broderick (born August 14, 1992).
 They play both solo and with a full band.

 Career

 The first Diners album titled Throw Me a Ten was released on cassette by Snorin' Desert Tapes in 2012, later issued on vinyl by Lauren Records 2016.
 A second album titled Always Room was released in 2014 with Lost Sound Tapes, Phat 'N' Phunky, and Diet Pop Records.
 In 2015, Diners released an EP titled It's All True.
-In 2016, Diners put out their third full-length album titled Three via Asian Man Records, Lost Sound Tapes, and Diet Pop Records.
-Diners fourth full-length album, Leisure World, was released on April 24 via Lauren Records.
+In 2016, Diners put out their third album titled Three via Asian Man Records, Lost Sound Tapes, and Diet Pop Records.
+Diners fifth album, Leisure World, was released on April 24, 2020, via Lauren Records.